 See SDU’s part of The Conversation here.
 However, note that the site is in its preliminary stages and is far from finished, but the first 19 SDU researchers have, in fact, already jumped the gun before SDU has established an official collaboration.

 In 2016-2017, The Conversation had 104 million readers worldwide.
 At present, the English site, which SDU belongs to, has 1.3 million visits per month and 8 million page views incl. re-publications.
 Thousands of media around the world are searching The Conversation every day to find material.
 TV stations, news sites and print media such as BBC, The Washington Post, Le Monde and the New York Times.
 Here, research reaches a larger audience and more researchers at The Conversation have achieved a readership in the millions, taken part in TV interviews across several continents and have achieved a serious and sober expert status.

 You must be a researcher at SDU and write good English.
 You have something important at heart that you would like to share.
 And you’re keen on writing to a group of people who are far broader than your academic peers.

 You get help from The Conversation’s editors.
 They are geared up and ready online to help you sharpen your focus and possibly give you a hand with the linguistic aspect of it.

-On the 11th and 12th of December, The Conversation will be visiting SDU, where we will be holding 2 intro days.
-Both days have the same programme, so you have two possible dates to choose from.
+On 7 March, The Conversation will be visiting SDU, where we will be hosting an intro event.
 The content of the intro event will be a general introduction to The Conversation.
 You will also have the opportunity to get a one-on-one meeting with an editor where you can, for example, take your current research work and get a specific assessment on the possibility of having it published on The Conversation.